Adrenaline-pumping rides and cool attractions make amusement parks a summertime staple.

 7. Obscene tattoos

-Rocking a distasteful t-shirt may enough to get you out kicked out of many amusement parks but if you’re wearing something you can’t take off?
-If you have a tattoo that may be considered offensive, try a long sleeve shirt or you may be kicked out of a Disney park.
-They prohibit “obscene tattoos” but do not define parameters.
-Better safe than sorry- invest in some heavy duty concealer makeup.
+Rocking a distasteful t-shirt may be enough to get you out kicked out of many amusement parks but what if you’re wearing something you can’t take off?
+If you have a tattoo that may be considered offensive, consider bringing a long sleeve shirt or you may be kicked out of a Disney park.
+They prohibit “obscene tattoos” but do not define those parameters.
+Better safe than sorry-- invest in some heavy duty concealer makeup.

 Segways are prohibited at many major parks including SeaWorld, Disney parks, and Busch Gardens.
 With winding paths, costumed characters and hundreds of kids running loose, theme park terrain is difficult enough to navigate on your own two feet, let alone trying to balance on a shaky, two-wheeled vehicle.
 A general Segway ban in theme parks is probably for the best.

 9. Cutting in line